boyofgreen/web-app-HOL/_setup/README.md

 Alternatively, you can use Visual Studio 2013, provided the following have been installed:

 * Visual Studio 2013 Update 4 ([download](http://www.visualstudio.com/en-us/downloads/download-visual-studio-vs))
-* Visual Studio Tools for Apache Cordova CTP3.0 ([download](http://www.microsoft.com/en-us/download/details.aspx?id=42675))
+* Visual Studio Tools for Apache Cordova CTP3.0 ([download](https://wat.codeplex.com/))

-* Web App Template for Universal Apps
+###Web App Template for Universal Apps

 The Web App Template for Universal Apps provides a Visual Studio project template that allows the creation of hosted Windows and Windows Phone 8.1 apps.
 You can download the latest version of the template from [here](https://wat.codeplex.com/releases/view/125913).
-Currently, this template only supports Visual Studio 2013 (not Visual Studio 2015).

 ### Clone or download content of this GitHub repository (optional but recommended)

 The labs provided have a combination of text documentation and sample code.
-In order to have all documentation and all necessary sample files locally on your computer, we strongly recommend you to clone (using [Git](http://git-scm.com/)) or download all content in this repository to your computer.
+In order to have all documentation and necessary sample files locally on your computer, we strongly recommend you clone (using [Git](http://git-scm.com/)) or download all content in this repository to your computer.

 Summary
 -------